tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

 ### Introduction
  Recently I have been rewriting several pieces of shellcode that I have implemented for x86 Windows into x64 and have had a hard time finding resources online that aided in my endeavors.
 I wanted to write a blog post (my first one) in order to hopefully help someone that is or will be in the position that I was in while trying to port over shellcode.

  There are already several tutorials out on the internet that help in beginning to learn shellcode and I am not going to go over that.
-Nor am I going to touch much on the basics of assembly, although I will.
+I not going to touch much on the basics of assembly, although I will talk about calling conventions, register clobbering and registers.

- refer to papers such as [*Understanding Windows Shell code*](http://repo.hackerzvoice.net/depot_madchat/windoz/vulns/win32-shellcode.pdf). or resources like [*project-shellcode*](http://www.projectshellcode.com) for those.
+ Refer to papers such as [*Understanding Windows Shell code*](http://repo.hackerzvoice.net/depot_madchat/windoz/vulns/win32-shellcode.pdf). or resources like [*project-shellcode*](http://www.projectshellcode.com) for indepth shellcode writing tutorials.

- What I will go over however is the differences between 32 and 64 bit assembly that I have noticed and how to overcome them as well as some of the structures windows uses that are useful to know about for shellcode in the 64bit environment.
+ I will go over the differences between 32 and 64 bit assembly that I have noticed and how to work with them as well as some of the structures windows uses that are useful to know about for shellcode in the 64bit environment.
 I will also introduce two tools that I have created in helping my exploit development process.

  Lastly before I get started I want to mention that I am still in the beginning stages (somewhat) of shellcode development and for the purpose of this tutorial I am only going to rely on needing to target Windows 7 x64 machines.
 I am also going to use the phrases Win32 to refer to x86 windows builds and Win64 to refer to x64 builds.